nohat/dimming/docs/resources/kickoff_post.md

 - **Home Assistant Core:** We'll update the `light.turn_on` service to accept powerful new `dynamic_control` parameters.
   Home Assistant will intelligently determine if a light natively supports these commands (like our new ESPHome firmware).
-If not, Home Assistant will _simulate_ the transition or dynamic control by sending carefully timed incremental commands, ensuring a smooth experience for all lights.
+For devices without native support, Home Assistant will provide a clean, consistent experience by gracefully handling unsupported features.

 - **Frontend & Automations:** With the `dynamic_state` exposed, the Home Assistant UI can provide better feedback, and automations can become smarter and simpler.